intergrals/Catch-of-the-Day/readme.md

 - Can write components like a JS function if the component rendered is stateless (Stateless Functional Component).
   - Can call props directly in SFC, given that props is passed as an argument.
   - Can pass object into SFC instead of props.
+- Use colon to make variable in route path.